yvelikova/axway-open-docs/content/en/docs/apigw_poldev/merge_and_compare.md

 {
-"title": "Compare and merge API Gateway configurations", "linkTitle": "Compare and merge API Gateway configurations", "weight": 10,
+"title": "Compare and merge API Gateway configurations", "linkTitle": "Compare and merge API Gateway configurations", "weight": 50,
 "date": "2019-10-17",
-"description": "Compare the currently loaded API Gateway configuration with a configuration stored in a deployment package (`.fed file) and merge any differences."
+"description": "Compare the currently loaded API Gateway configuration with a configuration stored in a deployment package (`.fed` file) and merge any differences."
 }

 In Policy Studio, you can compare the currently loaded API Gateway configuration with a configuration stored in a deployment package (`.fed` file).
 You can also merge any differences between the configurations.